 - I’m thankful for my parents and mother-in-law who all made a difficult period (made more difficult by us being forced from our home) manageable.

-- I’m thankful for a wonderful group of friends and family, locally, nationally and internationally, who (without being at all intrusive) found ways to help and share their concern.
+- I’m thankful for a wonderful group of friends and family, locally, nationally and internationally, who (without being at all intrusive) found ways to help and share their concerns.
 By the way, all of the food items that people provided were incredibly tasty and very welcome during the first two weeks.
 Though, one friend needed to bring more cookies and Romesco sauce (you know who you are!)

 - I’m thankful that my kids were old enough to know something important was going on, but young enough that they continued to live their lives without any obvious disruption.